-Accrued interest receivables related to our available-for-sale securities of \$0.6 million and \$0.8 million as of December 31, 2022 and 2021, respectively, were included within prepaid expenses and other assets on our consolidated balance sheets.
+Accrued interest receivables related to our available-for-sale securities of \$0.9 million and \$0.6 million as of December 31, 2023 and 2022, respectively, were included within prepaid expenses and other assets on our consolidated balance sheets.

-On a quarterly basis we evaluate unrealized losses on our available-for-sale debt securities and the related accrued interest receivables to determine whether a decline in the fair value below the amortized cost basis is due to credit-related factors or noncredit-related factors.
 We do not intend to sell investments that are in an unrealized loss position and it is not likely that we will be required to sell any investments before recovery of their amortized cost basis.
-As of December 31, 2022 and 2021, there were no material unrealized losses due to expected credit loss-related factors.
+As of December 31, 2023 and 2022, there were no material unrealized losses due to expected credit loss-related factors.